mozilla/addons-server/docs/topics/api/reviewers.rst

     Retrieve existing draft comments for a specific version.

+    :>json int id: The id of the draft comment object.
     :>json string comment: The comment that is being drafted as part of a review.
 Specific to a line in a file.
     :>json string filename: The filename a specific comment is related to.
     :>json int lineno: The line number a specific comment is related to.